RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Abstract

 \section{Abstract}

 Repository-level code agents have shown strong promise in real-world feature addition tasks, making reliable evaluation of their capabilities increasingly important.
 However, existing benchmarks primarily evaluate these agents as black boxes based on final test correctness, providing limited insight into how they reason and where failures arise.
 To address this limitation, we introduce \appname, a reasoning-augmented benchmark for evaluating code agents on repository-level feature addition tasks. \appname contains 528 real-world feature addition instances from 12 open-source repositories.
-Each instance is paired with executable patch verification and structured intermediate reasoning ground truth covering issue understanding, file localization, implementation tasks, and step decomposition.
-Based on this design, we introduce a dual-track evaluation framework that jointly measures patch correctness and intermediate reasoning quality.
+Each instance is paired with executable patch verification and structured intermediate \dx{reference reasoning} covering issue understanding, file localization, implementation tasks, and step decomposition.
+Based on this design, we introduce a dual-track evaluation framework that jointly measures patch correctness and intermediate reasoning \dx{alignment with developer-accepted reference trajectories}.
 We evaluate three representative repository-level code agents on \appname.
 On the full benchmark, \texttt{Resolved Rate} ranges from 29\% to 70\% across different agents.
 Our reasoning-level analysis further shows that while current agents perform well at understanding high-level intent, their performance degrades substantially when translating intent into concrete implementation steps.
-We also find that apply-success but test-fail cases exhibit lower reasoning recall (35.7\% decrease) and higher over-prediction (94.1\% increase) compared to successful cases.
-These findings highlight the importance of evaluating repository-level code agents beyond final patch correctness by examining the quality of their reasoning processes.
+We also find \dx{patches that can be applied but still fail the tests cover fewer reference-reasoning elements (35.7\% lower recall) and contain more unsupported reasoning elements (94.1\% higher over-prediction) than successful patches.} These findings highlight the importance of evaluating repository-level code agents beyond final patch correctness by examining the quality of their reasoning processes.